Vital-Fernandez/lime/docs/source/documentation/installation.rst

 Development
 -----------

-LiMe is currently in a beta realese.
+LiMe is currently in a beta release.
 Please check its github_ for the latest version news and tutorials.
 Any comment/issue/request can be added as an issue on the github_ page.